sunfounder/pico-2w-kit/docs/source/pyproject/py_ultrasonic.rst

 **Conclusion**

-You've successfully used an ultrasonic sensor to measure distance with the Raspberry Pi Pico 2w.
-This fundamental skill is widely applicable in robotics, automation, and interactive projects.
+You've successfully used an ultrasonic sensor to measure distance with the Raspberry Pi Pico 2 W. This fundamental skill is widely applicable in robotics, automation, and interactive projects.